jghauser/papis.nvim/README.md

   -- This function runs when first opening a new note.
 The `entry` arg is a table -- containing all the information about the entry (see above `data_tbl_schema`).
-  -- This example is meant to be used with the `markdown` filetype. format_notes = function(entry)
+  -- This example is meant to be used with the `markdown` filetype.
+The function -- must return a set of lines, specifying the lines to be added to the note. format_notes = function(entry)
     -- Some string formatting templates (see above `results_format` option for -- more details)